kmanev/ZynqUSp-AXI-Speedtest/README.md

 ## Memory Testing Module

 The memory testing module is packaged as an IP for easier use.
 The module contains other IPs provided by Xilinx to instantiate some primitives such as BlockRams.
 This IP is located in the "IP" folder and once added to a Vivado project, can be instantiated as any other IP in the Xilinx Vivado toolchain.
-Our IP is packaged using Vivado 18.2.1.
+This IP is packaged using Vivado 18.2.1.

 <a name="memtesttutorial"/>